Who we are

 - Enhance and facilitate communication among the members of the Network

 Read the last EC meetings minutes here

 The Executive Committee, elected at the General Assembly in 2015 (June 12-14), is composed by the following members:

 Nabia Haddouche is the President of the Democratic Association of Moroccan Women (ADFM).
 She is also member of several networks, coalitions and committees working both at national and regional levels, for the promotion of the women’s rights.
 Her main working areas are education and training in gender equality and women’s rights.

-Isaías Barreñada is a member of the Executive Committee of Spanish member ACSUR.
+Isaías Barreñada is a member of the Executive Committee of Spanish member SUDS (formerly known as ACSUR).
 At the national level, Isaías works as a MENA specialist on economic and social rights with associations and trade unions.
 At the international level, he works on human rights of populations in conflict situations as well as minority and women’s rights.

 Søs Nissen is working as the Programme manager for the MENA region at Dignity, Denmark.
 She has worked for 10 years with the Danish anti-torture NGO to support human rights work against torture in the region.
 Prior to that, she was active on Danish advocacy and solidarity work to support the Palestinian cause for many years.

 Raffaella Bolini is a social activists committed in social movements for peace, democracy and rights since many years ago.
 She is the Coordinator for International Relations of Associazione Ricreativa Culturale Italiana (ARCI) in Italy, the Vice president of European Civic Forum, and member of the Board of Solidar.
 In addition, she is member of the World Social Forum International Council.